 Petrol Diesel Price Today Know The Price Of Oil In Your City – Petrol-Diesel Price Today

-Government oil companies have released the prices of petrol and diesel for Sunday.
-After the increase on Saturday, there has been no increase in the price of petrol and diesel today, July 11, 2021.
+Today, the oil companies have surprisingly cut the price of diesel by 16 paise per liter.
+At the same time, the price of petrol has been increased by 28 paise per liter.

 New Delhi.
-Government oil companies have released the prices of petrol and diesel for Sunday.
-After the increase on Saturday, there has been no increase in the price of petrol and diesel today, July 11, 2021.
-Yesterday, the price of petrol was increased by 35 paise.
-Diesel price was also increased by 26 paise per liter.
-Petrol is being sold at Rs 100.56 per liter and diesel at Rs 89.62 per liter in Delhi today.
-Fuel prices have reached a new high.
+Government oil companies have released the prices of petrol and diesel for Monday.
+Today (12 July 2021) the oil companies have cut the price of diesel by 16 paise per liter by surprise.
+At the same time, the price of petrol has been increased by 28 paise per liter.
+Petrol is being sold at Rs 101.19 per liter in the national capital today.
+At the same time, diesel came down to Rs 89.72 per liter from yesterday’s Rs 89.88 per liter.
+With this increase in the prices of fuels, their prices have reached a new high.

 Know the latest prices of metros

-Talking about oil prices in metros, on Tuesday, the price of petrol in Delhi is Rs 100.91 while diesel is getting Rs 89.88 per liter.
-Talking about Mumbai, the price of petrol here is Rs 106.92 and the price of diesel is Rs 97.46 per liter.
-Petrol in Chennai is being sold for Rs 101.67 per liter and diesel at Rs 94.39 per litre.
-Petrol in Kolkata is Rs 101.01 per liter and diesel is Rs 92.97 per liter.
+Talking about oil prices in metros, on Tuesday, the price of petrol in Delhi is Rs 100.19 while diesel is getting Rs 89.72 per liter.
+On the other hand, talking about Mumbai, the price of petrol here is Rs 107.20 and the price of diesel is Rs 97.29 per liter.
+Petrol in Chennai is being sold for Rs 101.67 per liter and diesel for Rs 94.24 per litre.
+Petrol in Kolkata is Rs 101.35 per liter and diesel is Rs 92.81 per liter.

-Also read: Gold and Silver Price Today: Gold is still cheaper by Rs 9000 from all time high, silver becomes expensive
+Read More: Zomato is giving you a golden chance to win Rs 3 lakh, just have to do this work

 |name of the city